JanHerca/urantiapedia/output/wikijs/en/article/Paving_the_Way.md

 </figure>

 > “The mortal-survival plan has a practical and serviceable objective; you are not the recipients of all this divine labor and painstaking training only that you may survive just to enjoy endless bliss and eternal ease.
 There is a goal of transcendent service concealed beyond the horizon of the present universe age.
-If the Gods designed merely to take you on one long and eternal joy excursion, they certainly would not so largely turn the whole universe into one vast and intricate practical training school. . . ” ([UB 48:8.3](/en/The_Urantia_Book/48#p8_3))
+If the Gods designed merely to take you on one long and eternal joy excursion, they certainly would not so largely turn the whole universe into one vast and intricate practical training school. . . ” (<a id="a36_519"></a>[UB 48:8.3](/en/The_Urantia_Book/48#p8_3))

 The primary requirement for us to join the universe training scheme as ascendant mortals is our free will decision to do the will of the Father.
 The Father himself has decreed the absolute sovereignty of our free will in making that choice.
 But our will cannot be free if it is regulated by the creeds and demands of authoritative religion.
 The free will religion of the free will sons of God can only be a religion of the spirit.